 How Global PEOs Help Businesses Expand Into the Middle East and Africa

 One way to expand into the Middle East and Africa is to open a subsidiary or office in that region.
 This is often impractical due to the strict laws and the costs involved, especially if you want to start operations small.
 A better option is to work with a MEA global PEO such as Globalization Partners.

 Globalization Partners is your MEA employer of record.
 We handle payroll and labor laws so you can hire the talent you want, where you want.
 We are the employer of record for your worker, and you can enjoy their work and skills without having to investigate every nuance of international labor law.
-We handle the details so you can focus on growing your business across borders.
+We handle the details so you can focus on growing your company across borders.